DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

 Here, the <scenario_class> has to be selected from those available in the [Scenario folder](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios), where its required properties are discussed in more detail.

-It has to be noted that this function is the only one that is called always at the initialization of the dataset class, so if your dataset requires for example any additional attributes (for example such as the radius of roundabouts at each possible location), those should be set here.
+It has to be noted that this function is the only one that is called always at the initialization of the dataset class, so if your dataset requires any additional attributes (for example the radius of roundabouts at each possible location), those should be set here.

 ## Importing the raw data
 The most important part of the dataset module is to provide access to training and testing data for models in a unified format.
 Consequently, transforming the raw data into this unified format is of paramount importance, which is done by the function self.create_path_samples().